thmspllgr/3D-traj-view/README.md

 ### License
-This project is licensed under the MIT License - see `LICENSE.md` for details.
+This project is licensed under the MIT License - see `LICENSE` for details.